xicoreyes513/cse15l-lab-reports/lab-report-1-week-2.md

 * Now, to remotely connect use the opened terminal in VSCode to input this command
   * $ ssh cs15lsp22zz@ieng6.ucsd.edu

-* If this is your first time connecting this will display
+* If this is your first time connecting you will be asked if you are sure you want to continue connecting.
+Input "yes" and enter your designated password for your cs15lsp22 account
-  * `Add Image`

 * Say yes and then give the password for your account.
 You have now connected.
 This should be displayed.
   * `Add Image`